Volatile market hits Morgan Stanley's trading, wealth management

-(Reuters) - Morgan Stanley’s (MS.N) profit fell short of analyst expectations as trading revenue slumped more than rivals and its wealth management business faltered, sending its shares down more than 5 percent.
+(Reuters) - Morgan Stanley’s (MS.N) quarterly profit fell short of expectations as bond trading revenue slumped more than rivals and its wealth management business faltered, sending its shares down more than 5 percent.

 The bank has pledged that its expansion into wealth management over the past decade would help deliver more stable results.
-But the unit was not immune from year-end market volatility, which drove customers to the sidelines.
+But the unit, which accounts for roughly half of Morgan Stanley’s revenue, was not immune from year-end market volatility that drove customers to the sidelines.

 Morgan Stanley also noted the impact of changes to compensation that addressed what Chief Executive Officer James Gorman called a “very aggressive” deferral program.